Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Related Work

 \subsection{Continual Learning}

 Continual learning aims to enable models to learn new tasks without forgetting previously learned knowledge.
 Existing approaches can be broadly categorized into three types: regularization-based methods, replay-based methods, and architecture-based methods.
 Regularization-based methods~\citep{cheung2019superposition,kirkpatrick2017overcoming,li2017learning,zenke2017continual} use additional loss terms to limit changes to the model's parameters, ensuring that previously learned knowledge is retained.
-For instance, \citet{kirkpatrick2017overcoming} employ the Fisher information matrix to determine the importance of each parameter, helping to preserve critical weights from earlier tasks. \citet{li2017learning} use knowledge distillation to transfer outputs from a model trained on past tasks to guide learning new tasks.
-Replay-based methods~\citep{robins1995catastrophic} mitigate catastrophic forgetting by creating a replay buffer that contains a small subset of previous task data or synthetic data~\citep{van2020brain} and a model is trained on the buffer along with a new task.
+For instance, EWC~\citep{kirkpatrick2017overcoming} employs the Fisher information matrix to determine the importance of each parameter, helping to preserve critical weights from earlier tasks.
+LwF~\citep{li2017learning} uses knowledge distillation to transfer outputs from a model trained on past tasks to guide learning new tasks.
+Replay-based methods~\citep{robins1995catastrophic} mitigate catastrophic forgetting by creating a replay buffer that contains a subset of previous task data or synthetic data~\citep{van2020brain} and a model is trained on the buffer along with a new task.
 Techniques such as reservoir sampling, reinforcement learning~\citep{rebuffi2017icarl}, and gradient-based selection~\citep{aljundi2019gradient} help efficiently manage memory and select important data.
-Architecture-based methods modify the model’s structure to accommodate new tasks.
-These methods dynamically grow the network as needed.
-For example, \citet{rusu2016progressive}, \citet{yan2021dynamically}, and \citet{wang2022foster} introduce new model components for each task and use distillation to integrate them with the previous model.
+Architecture-based methods modify the model’s structure to accommodate new tasks by dynamically growing networks~\citep{rusu2016progressive,wang2022foster,yan2021dynamically}.
 In our work, we focus on regularization-based continual learning methods to ensure a fair comparison with other fine-tuning approaches.